jakob-stoeck/mendeleyapi/README.md

     BIBLIO_UNPUBLISHED => 'Generic',
     // mendeley api types not supported by biblio:
     // ??? => 'Encyclopedia Article';
-    // ??? => 'Working Paper'; ?>`
+    // ??? => 'Working Paper'; ?>
+`

 Testing
 -------

 1. Run _webroot_/mendeleyapi/getAccessToken.php once to get your Mendeley access token.
 You only have to do that once.
 It should redirect you to the Mendeley page where you login and saves the token under /mendeleyapi/cache/access_token_SOMESTRING.
 2. Runs with Simpletest.
-Point your browser to _webroot_/mendeleyapi/tests/all_tests.php or do it in the shell:
+Point your browser to _webroot_/mendeleyapi/tests/all_tests.php or with the shell:

     $ php path/to/mendeleyapi/tests/all_tests.php